 If you are writing a user guide for an animal or creature focus on keeping it alive and healthy as well as information that explains how to keep it happy and under control if necessary.

-Place yourself in the shoes of one of the characters you have just read about and write a diary entry of a key moment from the story.
+Place yourself in the shoes of one of the characters you have just read about and write a diary entry of a critical moment from the story.

 Try to choose a moment in the story in which the character has plenty of interaction and emotion to share in a diary entry.